Asymptotically Optimal Representation of Palindromic Structure: Introduction

 \section{Introduction}

-Palindromes are sequences of characters that read the same forward and backward and have fascinated mathematicians, computer scientists, and linguists for centuries due to their unique properties.
-They represent a simple yet profound form of symmetry found not only in language, but also in number theory, DNA sequences, and algorithmic patterns.
-Palindromes have applications ranging from error detection in coding theory to the study of self-replicating structures in bioinformatics.
-In linguistics, palindromic words are a standard example for context-free languages.
-The exploration of palindromes sheds light on fundamental principles of pattern recognition, sequence alignment, and combinatorics, making them a crucial concept in theoretical and applied disciplines.
+Palindromes are sequences of characters that read the same forward and backward and have fascinated mathematicians and linguists for centuries due to their unique properties.
+Since the inception of modern stringology, identifying palindromes in a string has been an active field of research~\cite{man:75, Galil1976, KMP-77}.
+Palindromes represent a simple yet profound form of symmetry found not only in language but also in number theory~\cite{LSD2021:antipalindrome} and DNA sequences~\cite{sr:12}, and have applications ranging from error detection in coding theory~\cite{Lenz2019} to the study of self-replicating structures in bioinformatics~\cite{lssnz:05,gk:97,f:03}.

-A classical algorithm to find all maximal palindromes in a given string is the {\em Manacher Algorithm}~\cite{man:75}, running in linear time and returning an array of all maximal palindromes.
-Many palindrome-related problems have been further explored, such as finding the palindromic length of a string~\cite{borozdin_et_al:LIPIcs.CPM.2017.23}, indexing all palindromes in a given string or set of string~\cite{10.1007/978-3-319-29516-9_27} and sublinear time detection algorithms~\cite{charalampopoulos_et_al:LIPIcs.CPM.2022.20}.

-Research at the intersection of palindromes and data compression has also been performed, focusing on various common factors between the two fields.
-Representing palindrome matching structures in compressed forms~\cite{nagashita_et_al:LIPIcs.CPM.2023.23}, searching for palindromes in compressed strings~\cite{10.1007/978-3-642-17514-5_29,CHEN201228,nr:99,MATSUBARA2009900} and the study on the relation between the Burrows-Wheeler transform and presence of palindromes~\cite{RESTIVO20093018}.

-Given that many different data structures and algorithms only address a string's palindromes or palindromic structure, storing the string's palindromic structure in a compressed form is an intuitive advancement.
-The compressed representation should leverage its lossy nature and possibly support standard palindromic queries in time proportional to the compressed size rather than the original text size.

-The problem of {\em compressing the palindromic structure of a string } involves encoding the palindromic features of a given string $S$ using fewer bits than its original representation.
-This paper addresses this problem by presenting an efficient algorithm for compressing the palindromic structure, along with an analysis of relevant existing results that support our approach throughout the paper.